bfabricius/howl/README.md

 	$ ./howl start

-If you encounter an error message claiming shared folder cannot be mounted automatically (this is a bug in vagrant atm) please run
+If you encounter an error message claiming shared folders cannot be mounted automatically (this is a bug in vagrant atm) please run

 	$ ./installer -p

 now to fix the issues.
-The installer will process to connet to the virtual machine and run a script on it to fix the issue.
+The installer will attempt connet to the virtual machine and run a script on it to fix the issue.
 During this process the installer might ask you to add a new SSH host key to your system, type "yes" and hit enter.
-Then the installer will ask for the password for user "vagrant".
+Then the installer will request a password for user "vagrant".
 Type "vagrant" and hit enter.
 The installer will then login to the VM and fix the issue.
-After that restart howl by stopping and the starting again.
+After the installer is finished restart howl by stopping and the starting again.

 Once howl has booted you will receive a confirmation.
 After this confirmation why not run some tests to see if everything is working as expected